 Three sisters, yearning for their life in the big city.
 Three old women trying to stop the clock.
 Three women driven from the paradise of their childhood.
 Time and war have taken everything from them.
 No airlines travel to the world they left behind.
 You can only get there on board your own fallible memory.

-In the vision of Luk Perceval, “The Three Sisters” is a portrait of an aging Europe that does not want to give in to the passage of time.
-The routine of the title heroines’ daily existence is interrupted by an attempt to recall events from the past.
-In a metaphorical nursing home, aging Europe confronts with the new energy of immigrants.
-What results from this meeting?
-What are the political and social consequences of the aging of entire societies?
-How do we deal with old age, memory loss?
-In what way do we construct and idealise the past?
+Luk Perceval, a Belgian director, one of the most important figures in contemporary theatre, has made his first play in Poland, in a co-production between TR Warszawa and the National Stary Theatre.
+Based on motifs from Anton Chekhov’s drama, “3SISTERS” is a portrait of an aging Europe that does not wish to succumb to the passing of time.
+The routine of the titular protagonists’ everyday life is broken by an attempt to summon up events from the past.
+The metaphorical care home of an aging Europe confronts the new energy of immigrants.
+What comes of this meeting?
+What are the political and social consequences of whole societies getting older?
+How do we cope with old age, memory loss, an idealized past?

 The theme of the passing of time so often found in Chekhov’s dramas has never been so pressing as it is now, with the old world order tumbling down and the new one not yet formed.
 The pandemic has added another aspect to the issue of aging: the isolation of elderly people.
 And the war has added the theme of life as a refugee.
 The Prozorov sisters are castaways in time, shut up in an island of memory.
 They live in the past, incapable of confronting the present.
 What do the protagonists fear, what do they miss?
 What do we ourselves fear and miss?